Birth Story of NaturoBest Baby Clementine!

 I went to the hospital for a check up scan and monitoring.
 The scan was perfect.
-There was enough fluid and Clementine had a full bladder so she’s keeping herself nice and hydrated, she was practicing her breathing and kicking around like normal.
+There was enough fluid and Clementine had a full bladder.
+She’s keeping herself nice and hydrated, she was practicing her breathing and kicking around like normal.

-The second time monitoring I was only on for 30 minutes, they came in and said they got what they wanted so they were happy with her now.
-The next thing they would do was a vaginal exam to check my cervix and then we would have a discussion about possible induction as I was 41 weeks.
-I said ok because i was curious to know what my cervix was doing and I was happy to discuss induction methods but I knew I wasn’t considering it until I was 42 weeks.
+The second time monitoring I was only on for 30 minutes.
+They came in and said they got what they wanted so they were happy with her now.
+The next thing they would do was a vaginal exam to check my cervix.
+Then we would have a discussion about possible induction as I was 41 weeks.

-She started the vaginal exam and once her fingers were already in my cervix she asked if I wanted a stretch and sweep.
-I declined because I knew I only wanted one of those performed by one of the MGP midwives that had been looking after me through my entire pregnancy.
+She started the vaginal exam.
+Once her fingers were already in my cervix she asked if I wanted a stretch and sweep.
+I declined because I knew I only wanted one of those performed by one of the MGP midwives.
+That had been looking after me through my entire pregnancy.

-I was a bit annoyed that she had offered the stretch and sweep mid way through the vaginal exam, because even though I knew what it was, how it worked and when I did and didn’t want one, I felt like she asked at a vulnerable time when I wasn’t in a comfortable place to ask questions or for her to have a proper discussion with me so I could give the informed consent to have one.
+I was a bit annoyed that she had offered the stretch and sweep mid way through the vaginal exam.
+Even though I knew what it was, how it worked and when I did and didn’t want one.
+I felt like she asked at a vulnerable time when I wasn’t in a comfortable place to ask questions.
+Or for her to have a proper discussion with me so I could give the informed consent to have one.